htrec-gr/challenge/README.md

 ## Dataset

-In the folder data, there are the dataset, `train.csv` and `test.csv`, that include data from both original and synthetic (`original_test.csv` and `synthetic_test.csv`)
+The data folder comprises the dataset in the form of `train.csv` and `test.csv`, the latter including data from the `original_test.csv` and the `synthetic_test.csv`

 ## Code

-An exploratory data analysis in greek text appear in `eda.ipynb`and the rule based models in `RuleBased.ipynb` that represent as pseudo code in the `htrec_pseudocode.pdf`.
+* An exploratory data analysis appears in `eda.ipynb`
+* The rule-based approach exists in `rules.ipynb`, also described with pseudocode in `rbs_pseudocode.pdf`
+* The ByT5 approach exists in `neural.ipynb`

 ## Citation